 News Editor

-Nutrition - Weight Loss Runner’s World.
+The position Lutkenhaus was in with 200 meters to go Runner’s World.
 He’s a former all-conference collegiate runner at Winthrop University, and he received his master’s degree in liberal arts studies from Wake Forest University, where he was a member of one of the top distance-running teams in the NCAA.
 Kahler has reported on the ground at major events such as the Paris Olympics, U.S. Olympic Trials, New York City Marathon, and Boston Marathon.
 He’s run 14:20 in the 5K, 1:05:36 in the half marathon, and enjoys spotting tracks from the sky on airplanes.
 (Look for colorful ovals around football fields.)